 Erin welcomed us to the restaurant and took a few moments before things got busy to talk to us about her wine program.
 “Our list features cool-climate, northern hemisphere wines”, she told us, a good fit for chef Paul Berglund’s focus on cool-region culinary products and cooking traditions.
 Calling these wines ‘pure and playful’, the sommelier praises their ability to pair with a wide range of foods.
 Tom and I certainly found the wines we tried to be exactly as advertised: refreshing, complex and light on alcohol.

-Wine at TBF
+Sampling wine at TBF

 As already mentioned, the wine list at The Bachelor Farmer is exclusively from cooler climates and from the northern hemisphere.
 Glasses of wine can be shared, which encourages sampling.
 The restaurant’s wine chalkboard is also a great way to enjoy wines by the glass from the extended wine list, without committing to a pricey bottle just to pair with a single dish or course.
 How else could we have tried the four different wines that made our meal so special?!